Eastern Upper Peninsula birding update: What to see and where

 The St Marys River near the LSSU Center for Freshwater Research and Education (CFRE) is another great gull and waterfowl location that has had good birds this December.
 When the building is open, there is a viewing deck on the second floor that gives a solid vantage point.
 Stop by my office (in the CFRE building) and I can help get you access if I am there.
 When closed, you can still view from outside through the fencing.

-- Glaucous Gull have been seen at the Dafter Landfill regularly (usually one to three individuals) and one to two have been seen along the St Marys River in Sault Ste.
-Marie.
+- Glaucous Gull have been seen at the Dafter Landfill regularly (usually one to three individuals) and one was also present at the Whitefish Point Harbor of Refuge. .

 Waterfowl

-Well, that's all for now.
+Well, that's all for now folks.
 Updates and sightings are always appreciated.
 Report them to eBird if you are so inclined, but always feel free to reach out to me directly as well.
 If you are planning a trip up here and need any extra advice on lodging, food, or birding just give me a shout out via email or phone text.
 I may not reply right away, but feel free to ping me a few times via phone 906-322-0353, or email at elliotne@msu.edu.

 Birding in the Upper Peninsula